 Each user can use this password to sign in to Unattach, and then sign in to their own Gmail account.

-No. Unattach will not work correctly if you also use POP to access Gmail.
-This is because POP moves emails from the server to your local machine, while Unattach relies on modifying existing emails on the server.
+No. Unattach will not work correctly if you use POP to access Gmail, because POP moves emails from the server to your local machine, while Unattach relies on modifying existing emails on Gmail servers.

-Note that it's fine if you use POP only to import into Gmail from other email accounts.
+Note that it's fine if you use POP only to get emails into Gmail from other email accounts.

 The Google sign-in process relies on pop-ups and redirects.
 Please ensure that these are not disabled in your browser.